What is chrome allergy?

 What should I do to avoid chrome allergy?

-In the workplace try to avoid exposure to chromates, however this may not be practicable thus use measures to minimize exposure as described above.
-Identify potential sources of exposure using Material Safety Data Sheets; these are required for all chemicals and substances that you may come into contact with in the workplace.
+In the workplace try to avoid exposure to chromates.
+However, this may not be practicable thus use measures to minimise exposure as described above.
+Identify potential sources of exposure using Material Safety Data Sheets; these are required for all chemicals and substances that you may come into contact within the workplace.